 After the migration plan and strategy are set, we identify and allocate the tools and resources needed to implement each step.
-Core tools that we utilize belong to the following classes:
+Core tools that we utilise belong to the following classes:

 The choice of tool depends on the complexity of the migration project and processes involved.
 Although the old and new systems belong to the same family (CTMS), the same feature/object can vary across different CTMS.